zacbaum/ADAPTS/README.md

 ## Setup

+>Setup is not required on the ADAPTS PC.

 *This portion of the guide assumes that Anaconda Navigator has been installed on the PC.*

 From within the ADAPTS Project Folder (`...\Documents\ADAPTS`), double click on `setup_env.bat` or `setup_env-gpu.bat` for computers with GPU.